deneskosztyuk/DSPS_Guide-Space-Probe-Simulator/README.md

 ---

-## 1. Introduction to the Deep Space Probe Simulator (DSPS)
+## 1. Introduction to the Space Probe Simulator (SPS)

-#### What is DSPS?
+#### What is SPS?

-The Deep Space Probe Simulator (DSPS) is an innovative, educational toolkit designed to replicate the functions and challenges of a space probe operating in deep space environments.
+The Space Probe Simulator (SPS) is an innovative, educational toolkit designed to replicate the functions and challenges of a space probe operating in space environments.
 This simulator serves as a hands-on educational platform, providing users with an immersive experience in aerospace technology, control systems, and environmental sensing.

 #### Purpose of the Project

-The primary goal of the DSPS is to inspire and educate future engineers, scientists, and hobbyists by providing a realistic experience of designing, building, and operating a space probe.
+The primary goal of the SPS is to inspire and educate future engineers, scientists, and hobbyists by providing a realistic experience of designing, building, and operating a space probe.
 Through this simulator, users can gain practical insights into the complexities of space exploration technology, including hardware design, software control, and the integration of various electronic sensors.

-#### Why Create DSPS?
+#### Why Create SPS?

 In the realm of educational tools, there remains a significant gap in resources that combine the technical challenges of aerospace engineering with accessible, hands-on learning.
-The DSPS project aims to fill this gap by offering a detailed and scalable model that mimics real-world systems used in space missions.
+The SPS project aims to fill this gap by offering a detailed and scalable model that mimics real-world systems used in space missions.
 This includes:

 - **Environmental Data Gathering:** Utilizing sensors to measure conditions such as temperature, humidity, and pressure, simulating the data collection done by space probes in different celestial environments.
 - **Wireless Communication:** Implementing modules that manage data transmission over distances, echoing the communication hurdles faced by space missions between spacecraft and Earth.